Total Mortgage Arena: Sacred Heart Pioneers men's ice hockey

-The arena has served as the home venue for the Sacred Heart University men's ice hockey team since the 2016–17 season.
+The arena served as the home venue for the Sacred Heart University men's ice hockey team from 2016 to 2022.
 Prior to the 2016–17 season, the Pioneers had hosted select games each year at the Arena since the 2010–11 season.
-During the 2019–20 season, the Pioneers were the hosts of the inaugural Connecticut Ice college hockey tournament, an in-season weekend tournament played at the Arena featuring matchups between the four NCAA Division 1 men's ice hockey programs in the State of Connecticut: the UConn Huskies men's ice hockey team, the Quinnipiac Bobcats men's ice hockey team, the Sacred Heart Pioneers men's ice hockey team, and the Yale Bulldogs men's ice hockey team.
+During the 2019–20 season, the Pioneers were the hosts of the inaugural Connecticut Ice college hockey tournament, an in-season weekend tournament played at the Arena featuring matchups between the four NCAA Division 1 Men's Ice Hockey programs in the State of Connecticut: the UConn Huskies men's ice hockey team, the Quinnipiac Bobcats men's ice hockey team, the Sacred Heart Pioneers men's ice hockey team, and the Yale Bulldogs men's ice hockey team.
 Sacred Heart would go on to win the championship game over Quinnipiac by a score of 4–1.
-The Pioneers are expected to move for the 2022–23 season upon the completion of a 4,000-seat arena at the Sacred Heart University West Campus in Fairfield, CT.
+The Pioneers relocated to Martire Family Arena at the Sacred Heart University West Campus in Fairfield, CT starting with the 2022–23 season.